-Cooking your own meal can be very gratifying, but there’s a reason why many call it a chore.
-It can leave quite a mess with all the ingredients and preparation.
+Cooking a meal can be gratifying, but there’s a reason why many call it a chore.
+It can leave a mess with all the ingredients and preparation.
 Prepdeck was invented to be the complete meal prep system to keep things tidy in the kitchen.
 Founder Alexander Eburne pitched on Shark Tank but couldn’t reach a deal.
-As of 2023, Prepdeck is worth $17 million.
+As of 2024, Prepdeck is worth $17 million.

 Alexander Eburne is a serial entrepreneur who is originally from Sydney, Australia.
-Not much is known about his educational background, but he came to Los Angeles, California over a decade ago.
+Not much is known about his educational background, but he came to Los Angeles over a decade ago.
 He started his entrepreneurial journey in 2000 founding a company called Zealous Works.

 In 2009, he served as CEO of Harbor Outdoor, an Australian outdoor furniture manufacturer.
-He left in 2011 to return to EcoSmart Fire and took up his second CEO role.
+Eburne left in 2011 to return to EcoSmart Fire and took up his second CEO role.

-When Alexander got married to his partner Christine, he frequently used the kitchen and left it disheveled on numerous occasions.
-His wife always cleaned up after him, but everything changed when she got pregnant.
+When Alexander married his partner Christine, he frequently left the kitchen disheveled.
+His wife cleaned up after him, but everything changed when she got pregnant.

 This sparked an idea and by early 2018, Prepdeck was born.
 Prepdeck is an organizing kit complete with ingredient containers, measuring tools, and other cooking utensils.
 He launched a crowdfunding campaign on IndieGoGo with hopes of raising $25,00 but ended up raising nearly $360,000.
 Within two years, he hit $7.2 million in sales.